-Timmons Roberts is Ittleson Professor of Environmental Studies and Sociology at Brown University, where he was Director of the Center for Environmental Studies from 2009 to 2012.
+Timmons Roberts is Ittleson Professor of Environmental Studies and Sociology at Brown University, where he was Director of the Center for Environmental Studies.
 He is a Non-Resident Senior Fellow at the Brookings Institution.
-He taught at the College of William and Mary and directed its Program in Environmental Science and Policy from 2001 to 2009, and before that he held a joint appointment in Latin American Studies and Sociology and co-directed the Environmental Studies program at Tulane University from 1991 to 2001.
-Timmons was a James Martin 21st Century Professor at Oxford University's Environmental Change Institute in 2006-2007, and a Research Fellow at William and Mary's Institute for the Theory and Practice of International Relations in 2008-2009.
-His 1992 Ph.D. was from Johns Hopkins University in Sociology's Program in Comparative International Development.
+He taught at the College of William and Mary and directed its Program in Environmental Science and Policy, and before that he held a joint appointment in Latin American Studies and Sociology and co-directed the Environmental Studies program at Tulane University.
+Timmons was a James Martin 21st Century Professor at Oxford University's Environmental Change Institute in 2006-2007, and a Research Fellow at William and Mary's Institute for the Theory and Practice of International Relations.
+His Ph.D. was from Johns Hopkins University in Sociology's Program in Comparative International Development.
 His B.A. was in Biology (with research in tropical and temperate ecology) from Kenyon College.

 Co-author and editor of twelve books and edited volumes, and of over eighty articles and book chapters, Timmons' current research focuses on climate change and economic development.
 It has three threads: 1.
 How shifting economic and political relations between the global North and South affect the United Nations negotiations on climate change; 2.
 The role of foreign aid in the negotiations and in assisting developing countries cope with climate impacts and greening their economies; and 3.
 What social factors explain national "pathways of economic development" (being relatively high or low carbon emitters for their level of human development).
 In all three his core focus is on how inequality affects our ability to address this complex global problem.